iconshot/superbia/README.md

 ### Client

-Now, using `superbia-client` we can access the endpoint just created.
+Now, using `@superbia/client` we can access the endpoint just created.

 ```js
 const response = await client.request({ user: { id: "1" } });